The Short Fiction of Norman Mailer: Sobrieties, Impieties

 The fourth part consists of five short stories about World War II, written 1951–53.
 While "The Notebook" and "MacDougal Alley" are not war stories, they were written about the same time, so are included in this section.

 The Paper House

 "The Paper House" was first published in New World Writing: Second Mentor Collection in 1952 and is based on an anecdote told to Mailer by Vance Bourjaily.
-It is set in occupied Japan in 1951.
-Hayes and Nicholson are American Army men stationed there for the war.
-Mailer writes the story from Nicholson's point of view by seeing his acquaintance's distaste for women.
-The two army men become regulars at a geisha house where they meet Yuriko and Mimiko.
-Hayes falls in love with Yuriko; however, she tells his friend Nicholson that he doesn't trust her.
-After a fight, Yuriko tells Hayes that she will commit hari-kari.
-Before she can commit the act, Hayes and Nicholson return to the geisha house to stop her.
+The story is set in occupied Japan in 1951, and Hayes and Nicholson are American Army men stationed there.
+Nicholson is the narrator and plays second fiddle to Hayes, who has misogynistic and violent tendencies.
+The two frequent a geisha house where they meet Yuriko and Mimiko.
+Hayes becomes a regular of Yuriko's, but ends up hitting her one night after having too much to drink.
+Yuriko then tells Hayes that she will commit hari-kari because of her dishonor.
+Hayes and Nicholson return to the geisha house to stop her, but it was all a ruse to get back at Hayes for his mistreatment.